smashgg/developer-portal/website/blog/2019-03-13-smashgg-js.md

 In 2016, this effort rebranded into Recursion and has been going strong ever since.

 Outside of Smash, I am also a professional software engineer lead in Atlanta.
+I graduated in Computer Science from Kennesaw State University in 2014.
+Before that, I interned as a developer at a medium sized travel company called Travelport.
+Since then, I have been employed at companies as large as AT&T to as small as a tech startup of 8 senior tech executives.
+I have an extensive background in .NET served and served as a Senior developer in Nodejs and AWS technologies.
+I am currently using my accrued skills to drive DevOps at my current company where I am the Lead DevOps Engineer.

 I graduated in 2014 from Kennesaw State University and am approaching completion of my CS Masters at Georgia Tech.
 I'm also is a father, a guitarist of 11 years, an exercise enthusiast, avid spectator of sports, and enjoy doing coding side projects when time allows.